 (3) Information under this regulation as at 31 December in a year is to be provided not later than 28 February in the following year.

-10. Accreditation, assessment and certification fees and charges for Australian resident students
+10. Accreditation etc. of Australian resident students, fees and charges for (Sch.
+1)

 The fees and charges for accreditation, assessment and certification of a student who is an Australian resident are those set out in Schedule 1.